zuozhenggh/learning-library/solutions-library/ebs-move-improve/teardown/teardown.md

     The job will run and teardown all resources created by the stack, including the Cloud Manager instance and the Networking components.

 3. Once the destroy job has finished and the Cloud Manager has been deleted, you may go to **Governance** > **Compartment Explorer** and then select **ebshol_compartment** on the left side of the screen to validate that it is empty.

+    Note: There may be resources still listed in the compartment, but they should have a status of **Terminated**.
+If there are still active resources in the compartment, you will need to destroy them before deleting the compartment.

     ![](./images/explorer.png " ")